ouya/docs/marmalade.md

 * Note: If you find your binary resources not being compiled, set the target platform to 'GCC ARM Debug' and start the debugger.
 The 'data-ram/data-gles1' binary resources will be generated during the debug session.

+* Note: If you have Visual Studio set to launch 'As Administrator', Marmalade won't be able to auto-launch Visual Studio.

 The examples can be compiled in Visual Studio.

 ### Marmalade ODK Extension